Time series copula models using d-vines and v-transforms: D-vine and vt-d-vine copula processes

 where $S_{t,t+i} =\{t+1,\ldots,t+i-1\}$ denotes the set of indices of the variables lying between $V_t$ and $V_{t+i}$, $c_{t,t+i|S_{t,t+i}}$ is a pair copula density (i.e.~a bivariate copula density) describing the dependence between variables $V_t$ and $V_{t+i}$ conditional on these variables and

 denotes the conditional cdf of variable $j$ conditional on the intermediate variables; note that $S_{t,t+1} = \emptyset$ and so the conditioning set is dropped in this case.

 The decomposition~\eqref{D_vine_density} is not the unique d-vine expression for $c_{\bm{V}}(v_1,\ldots,v_d)$ when $d>2$, since the variables $v_1,\ldots,v_d$ could be arranged in other orders.
 However, when the variables have a natural ordering, as they do for a time series, then~\eqref{D_vine_density} is the canonical expression for a d-vine.
 It should also be noted that there are other ways of decomposing a joint density using pair copulas which are not d-vines but which belong to the more general class of regular vines investigated in~\cite{bib:bedford-cooke-01b}; we do not consider these further as d-vines seem well adapted to the univariate time series context.
-A final important point is that the decomposition \eqref{D_vine_density} of an arbitrary joint density may result in pair copulas whose functional forms depend on the values of the conditioning variables in the sets $S_{j,i}$.
-However, in applied statistics, \eqref{D_vine_density} is used as a framework for constructing rather than deconstructing models and interest is usually confined to so-called \textit{simplified pair copula constructions} in which the copula forms are invariant to the values of the conditioning variables and are chosen from a number of well-known parametric families.
-In this case we can simplify the copula notation to $c_{t,t+i} = c_{t,t+i\mid S_{t,t+i}}$.
-For a discussion of the generality of this approach, see~\cite{bib:haff-aas-frigessi-10}.